COSBlab/IPL-workshop/DAY-1/README.md

   jupyter lab analyze_DOPE.ipynb
   ```

-## <a name="P4"></a>P4: Structural analysis with MDanalysis
+## <a name="P4"></a>P4: Structural analysis with MDAnalysis

 **Aim**

-In this exercise, we will use [MDanalysis](https://salilab.org/modeller/) to analyze the homology models obtained in the previous exercise to automatically identify the residues on the viral protein that interact with the antibody/fab/receptor.
+In this exercise, we will use [MDAnalysis](https://www.mdanalysis.org) to analyze the homology models obtained in the previous exercise to automatically identify the residues on the viral protein that interact with the antibody/fab/receptor.

 **Tasks**